opentelekomcloud/docs/lts/user-guide/creating-a-log-transfer-task.md

 ## Scenarios<a name="section6114814810429"></a>

 This section describes how to create a log transfer task.
-Logs uploaded to LTS can be stored for seven days.
-To store the logs for a longer period of time, you can transfer them to an OBS bucket.
+Logs uploaded to Log Tank Service \(LTS\) can be stored for seven days.
+To store the logs for a longer period of time, you can transfer them to an Object Storage Service \(OBS\) bucket.

 ## Prerequisites<a name="section61878755104447"></a>